jamesra/nornir.github.io/source/overview/overview.rst

 Rotation and Translation
 ........................

 Sections rarely survive processing without significant distortion.
 This can be seen by overlaying the sections after brute force alignment.

+This is the most error prone step of volume construction.
+Nornir includes a tool, pyre, which allows users to interactively fix the alignment.

 .. figure:: JamesRA.032.png
    :scale: 50%